 The race has been associated with sprinters which can get running early in their preparations, which resonates well with recent winners Black Caviar and Typhoon Tracy, but the long-distance types have a great record in the CF Orr so punters need to be weary of the staying types.

-2019 CF Orr Stakes betting odds
+2022 CF Orr Stakes betting odds

 Best CF Orr Stakes bookmakers

-The bookmakers will open all-in betting in January for the February feature and fixed odds betting will be available during the week of the race.
+The bookmakers will open all-in betting in late January for the February feature and fixed odds betting will be available during the week of the race.

 All of our bookmakers offer betting on the Group 1 C F Orr Stakes.

-CF Orr Stakes History
+CF Orr Stakes Betting Guide

 The CF Orr Stakes has long been associated as a sprinters race, but the staying types have a history of producing the goods over 1400 metres.

 Melbourne Cup winner Saintly was too good for them in 1997 and Redoute’s Choice followed suit in 2000.
 Past winners also include the likes of Lonhro, Elvstroem and Maldivian which all liked the longer distances.